fuchsia-br/fargo/README.md

         -v, --verbose     Print verbose output while performing commands

     OPTIONS:
-        -N, --device-name <device-name>    Name of device to target, needed if there are multiple devices visible on the network
+        -N, --device-name <device-name>
+                Name of device to target, needed if there are multiple devices visible on the network
+        -T, --target-cpu <target-cpu>
+                Architecture of target device [default: x64]  [values: x64, arm64]

     SUBCOMMANDS:
         autotest             Auto build and test in Fuchsia device or emulator build                Build binary targeting Fuchsia device or emulator build-tests          Build tests for Fuchsia device or emulator cargo                Run a cargo command for Fuchsia.
-Use -- to indicate that all following arguments should be passed to cargo.
+Use -- to indicate that all following arguments should be passed to cargo. check                Check binary targeting Fuchsia device or emulator configure            Run a configure script for the cross compilation environment
-        check                Check binary targeting Fuchsia device or emulator configure            Run a configure script for the cross compilation environment create-facade        Create an in-tree facade crate for a FIDL interface. enable-networking    Enable networking for a running emulator help                 Prints this message or the help of the given subcommand(s) list-devices         List visible Fuchsia devices
+        enable-networking    Enable networking for a running emulator help                 Prints this message or the help of the given subcommand(s)
+        list-devices         List visible Fuchsia devices
         load-driver          Build driver and load it on Fuchsia device or emulator. pkg-config           Run pkg-config for the cross compilation environment